dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### start

+The start parameter contains the date and time for the begining of the captured piece of dialog.
+For text it is the time that the party started typing or if not available, then it is the time the text was sent.
+For audio and video recordings, it is the time which corresponds to the beginning of the recording.

 * start: "Date"

 ### duration

+The duration parameter contains the duration in seconds of the referenced or included piece of dialog.
+For text, if known, it is the time duration from when the party started typing to when they completed typing and the text was sent.
+For recordings, it is the duration of the recording.

-* duration: "UnsignedInt" \| "UnsignedFloat"
+* duration: "UnsignedInt" \| "UnsignedFloat" (optional)

-    The value MUST be the dialog (usually the recording) duration in seconds.
+    The value MUST be the dialog duration in seconds.

 ### parties

+The party(s) which generated the text or recording for this piece of dialog are indicated in the parties parameter.

 * parties: "UnsignedInt" \| "UnsignedInt"[] \| ("UnsignedInt" \| "UnsignedInt"[])[]

     Single channel recordings should have a parties value of the form: "UnisignedInt" or "UnsignedInt[]" where the integer value or array of integer values are the indices to the Party Object(s) in the parties array that contributed to the mix for the single channel recording.
-The index for the Party Object SHOULD be included even if the indicated party was silent the entire conversation.
+    The index for the Party Object SHOULD be included even if the indicated party was silent the entire piece of dialog.

     Multi-channel recordings MUST have a parties value that is an array of the same size as the number of channels in the recording.
     The values in that array are either an integer or an array of integers which are the indicies to the parties that contributed to the mix for the associated channel of the recording.
     The index for Party Objects SHOULD be included even if the party was silent the entire conversation.

 ### mimetype

+The media type for the piece of dialog included or referenced is provided in the mimetype parameter.
+The mimetype parmeter MUST be provided for inline dialog files and MUST be provided if the Content-Type header in the [HTTPS] response for the externally referenced URL is not provided.

 * mimetype: "Mime" (optional for externally referenced files)

+    The media types SHOULD be one of the following strings:

+        * "text/plain"
+        * "audio/x-wav"
+        * "audio/x-mp3"
+        * "audio/x-mp4"
+        * "audio/ogg"
+        * "video/x-mp4"
+        * "video/ogg"

-SHOULD support mimetype for text, wav, mp3, mp4, ogg What about multi-part MIME for email?
+TODO: What about multi-part MIME for email?

 ### filename

+It is someimte useful to preserve the name of the file which originally contained this peice of dialog.
+This can be done in the filename parameter.

 * filename: "String" (optional)

 ### Dialog Content

 The Dialog Object SHOULD contain the body and encoding parameters or the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).

+For inline included dialog:

+* body: "String"
+* encoding: "String"

+Alternatively, for externally referenced dialog:

+* url: "String"
+* alg: "String"
+* signature: "String"

 ## Analysis Object